NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Source-and-Config-File-Transformations.md

 NuGet supports the ability to make transformations to source code and configuration files at package install and uninstall times.

 A **source code transformation** applies one-way token replacement to files in the package's `content` folder when the package is installed, where tokens refer to Visual Studio [project properties](https://msdn.microsoft.com/library/vslangproj.projectproperties_properties.aspx).
-This allows you to isert a file into the project's namespace, or to customize code that would typically go into `global.asax` in an ASP.NET project.
+This allows you to insert a file into the project's namespace, or to customize code that would typically go into `global.asax` in an ASP.NET project.

 A **config file transformation** allows you to modify files that already exist in a target project, such as `web.config` and `app.config`.
 For example, your package might need to add an item to the `modules` section in the config file.
 This transformation is done by including special files in the package that describe the sections to add to the configuration files.
 When a package is uninstalled, those same changes are then reversed, making this a two-way transformation.